Anyhoosolutions/flutter_platform_kit/packages/anyhoo_router/README.md

 This is also handled by the redirect function for `GoRouter` and is built in to `AnyhooRouter`.
 It will check if any route is matching and if not, redirect to the route given by the parameter.
+There is a parameter `redirectNotFound` that allows the user to specify where to redirect to.
+It defaults to `/not-found`.